octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_instruction_mapremove_example.svg)
 <small className="figure">FIGURE 27: Illustration of the `UPDATE` instruction</small>

-If the optional value is defined as `Some` then the element is insert into the map.
+If the optional value is defined as `Some` then the element is inserted into the map.
 The following smart contract (map_insert_example.tz) illustrates the `UPDATE` usage while inserting an element into the map.

 ```js
 parameter string ;